unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 ### How to specify values for arguments used in checks

-You can sepcify the values for the arguments that are used in the Checks in the Global file `unskript_config.yaml` You can see an example of that file in `unskript-ctl` Folder.
+You can specify the values for the arguments that are used in the Checks in the Global file `unskript_config.yaml` You can see an example of that file in `unskript-ctl` Folder.

 * In your `YOUR_REPO_DIRECTORY/actions/` Directory create a file unskript_config.yaml